 - The patient displayed a flat affectthroughout the tooth extraction process.

-The appropriate use of affect and effect must be clear from the examples above.
+We hope that the affect and effect difference is clear from the examples above.
 Here are some simple ways to help you remember the concept better.

 - A(ffect) = Action